houshuang/blog/content/posts/2010-01-14-tweets-from-critical-point-of-view-wikiwars-conference-in-bangalore.md

 title: "Tweets from Critical Point of View: WikiWars conference in Bangalore"
 created_at: Thu, 14 Jan 2010 14:27:28 +0000
 kind: article
+tags:
+  - bangalore
-tags: bangalore, center for internet and society, cis, cpov, events, India, open access, tech, twitter, wikipedia, wikiwars
+  - center for internet and society
+  - cis
+  - cpov
+  - events
+  - India
+  - open access
+  - tech
+  - twitter
+  - wikipedia
+  - wikiwars
 ---

 I am just back from Bangalore, where I had the good fortune to